Freelancer Developer Tools I cannot live without

-Instead of writing down my hours on a piece of paper and then forget to add things, I have a couple of timers running on the top of my desktop all the time, and I can quickly start and stop a timer or change to a different client when I need to.
+Instead of writing down m on a piece of paper and then forget to add things, I have a couple of timers running on the top of my desktop all the time, and I can quickly start and stop a timer or change to a different client when I need to.

 Chronomate helps me save time every day and it is one of my best time savers.
 Not only that, I am also certain that I remember to log hours and not miss billable time.
 I also use for tracking internal projects and projects with a fixed price to make sure I do not go over my internal estimate.

 In the interface it is easy to add a small note before the hours are pushed to FreshBooks, and I use that as a quick reminder of what the time was spent on.
 For some clients I add a PDF file of all tracked hours with the notes attached.
 It makes it very easy to document what my time was spent on.

 There are plenty of image editing software for any OS out there, but Adobe Photoshop has and most likely always will be my favourite tool.
 In my past as a 3D/CGI artist I used Photoshop extensively.
 These days I use it far less and I use only a fraction of the power this powerful tool can do.